kimdukgyoo/kimdukgyoo.github.io/index.md

 I am an assistant professor in the Department of Economics at the University of Mannheim.
 I study topics on public economics and political economy, and I conduct lab and field experiments.

-* I am visiting McMaster University from June to December 2019.

 I usually go by 'Duk,' by pronouncing 'DOOK' quickly.
 Want to enunciate my first name, 'Duk Gyoo'?  <a href="/howtopronouncemyname.mp3" target="_blank">Click to listen</a>

 ## Publications